dboland77/forum-post-analysis/README.md

 ---
 ## To run the application
 ---
-Download or clone this reposito, cd to the containing folder and run "npm install" to install the package dependencies.
+Download or clone this repository, cd to the containing folder and run "npm install" to install the package dependencies.

 Once the packages are installed (please check peer dependencies) you can run "npm start" from the same folder.